 Finally, there is a half-hearted attempt to make Kit's Aunt Bea Coleman (Myrna Loy) appear to perhaps be in cahoots to drive Kit crazy.
 But really, Myrna Loy?
 Her role as the reassuring voice that attempts to soothe the increasingly agitated Kit is very small, but she is a welcome presence in any film.
 A noted liberal, Ms. Loy related in her autobiography Myrna Loy: Being and Becoming that she cautioned conservative John Gavin about being seen with her - she stated that he must have been, since he "rode Reagan's coattails right into an ambassadorship."

 The voice that plagues Kit is discussed in this TCM article, comparing it unfavorably to something that "now it sounds like a character on The Cartoon Network."
-And while that is true, we did find the voice unnerving enough that, if we received a call that sounded like that, we'd be calling the police as well.
-Wacky, perhaps, but also unnerving.
+And while that is true, we did find the voice unnerving enough that, if we received a call like that, we'd be calling the police as well.
+Wacky, perhaps, but also unsettling.

 The film opened to moderate reviews (see this Bosley Crowther overview from the New York Times).
 In New York City, it premiered in Radio City Music Hall (along with a new stage show and The Rockettes), always a sign of a prestige film.

-We'll leave you with this scene of Doris Day traversing the London fog in the opening of Midnight Lace.
+We'll leave you with this trailer from Midnight Lace.